aibar/sdk/README.md

 ## What's included
 - HTTP client
-- Byte, String, Stream utility classes
+- Byte, String, Stream ~~utility~~ classes

 ## TODO
 - Functional arrays
-- Json
+- JSON
-- HTTP server
+- Small mockable, embeddable HTTP server

+## Philosophy
+Programming isn't an Art, but it does not mean that it can be ugly.
+Man who loves programming will love to write beautiful code too.
+It's hard to write good code with JDK.
+I hope that this artifact will help someone to write a better code.